yanke97/Bolt_Calculator/README.md

 ## Motivation
 The aim of this tool is to support development engineers in their day-to-day work, by automating the frequently performed task of dimensioning bolts.
 This tool can help the engineers to focus on their main tasks and thereby decrease development lead time.

+## License
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 - see LICENSE file.

 ## Disclaimer
 The creator of this application can not be held liable for possible failure of parts calculated using this software or any legal consequences which might arise from such failures.
-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3

 ## How to start
 BoltCalculator does not require any installations, just download the "BoltCalculator.zip" here.
 Unzip it and execute the .exe-file found inside.
 Do not remove the .exe-file from the unzipped folder.
 You may create a shortcut to the .exe.